Why has Council changed the scope of the Surf Coast Aquatic and Health Centre?

 Why not go for funding for a 50-metre pool?

 The financially responsible thing to do is what we are proposing.
-If the government says it is prepared to fund a 50-metre pool, of course we would look at that.

 Why is Council still pursuing the Aquatic and Health Centre?